aimms/how-to/Articles/305/305-number-of-solves.rst

 ..

-When starting a new server session it is useful to know whether there are other server sessions started on the same server.
+When starting a new solver session it is useful to know whether there are other server sessions started on the same server.
 This article explains how to find out the number of sessions running at an AIMMS PRO server.

 Scope